FoxChrisRealTheGit/react-stylux-layout/README.md

 * A Giant Thank you to [Dev Mountain](https://devmountain.com/) for teaching me to code good
 * A big thank you to Morten Rand-Hendriksen for your videos on flex box and the code that allows the className socialness to work
 * Credit to http://meyerweb.com/eric/tools/css/reset/  for use of a reset file
-* Credit to the React-Styles team (used as nestingstyles) for the code to allow for media queries through style
+* Credit to the React-Styles team (used as nestingstyles) for the code to allow for media queries through style object
+* Massive credit for the animations to Daniel Eden - animate.css - http://daneden.me/animate

 ## Changelog
+**0.2.3**
+* updated containers and holders to be consistent with current stable version of react-stylux 0.2.9

 **0.2.2**
 * added overflow hidden to holders and containers
 * add border, borderleft, borderright, bordertop, and borderbottom to holders and containers